 What do we know about how COVID-19 affects people who are pregnant?

 COVID-19 is potentially dangerous for all people.
-And while the actual risk of severe illness and death among pregnant individuals is very low, it is higher when compared to nonpregnant individuals from the same age group.
+And while the actual risk of severe illness and death among pregnant individuals is low, it is higher when compared to nonpregnant individuals from the same age group.
 Those who are pregnant are at higher risk for being hospitalized in an intensive care unit and requiring a high level of care, including breathing support on a machine, and are at higher risk for dying if this happens.

-Which vaccines are approved or authorized?
+Which vaccines are authorized?

 - Two-dose Pfizer/BioNTech vaccine: this vaccine uses mRNA.